ioccc-src/winner/next/guidelines.md

 <p class="leftbar">
-If a group of people work on a submission, then they should [register for the IOCCC](../quick-start.html#enter) using either a group email address, or an email address for one of the authors.
+If a group of people work on a submission, then they should [register for the IOCCC](../quick-start.html#enter) using either a valid group email address, or an email address for one of the authors.
 </p>

 <p class="leftbar">